Overnight Sourdough Belgian Waffles

 Letting a sourdough batter or dough ferment for 8, 12, 24, or even up to 72 hours (depending on your recipe guidelines) could possibly make it a digestible option for those that have minor issues with gluten in their diet.
 The long & slow process allows for more time to break down the complex carbohydrates and some (if not most of the gluten), making the final product easier to digest.
 Again, lactic acid in sourdough also lends to better nutrient absorption by getting rid of those anti-nutrients, making it a great choice for those seeking better nutritional value from their home baking.
 Though it may not be safe for severe cases of intolerance, it is worth looking into for some.

-Flour- Every good sourdough starter relies on a quality organic & unbleached flour, it is no different when baking.
-Whether it is Organic Unbleached All-Purpose Flour, Spelt, or a combination of both, feel free to mix it up.
+Flour- Whether it is Organic Unbleached All-Purpose Flour, Spelt, or a combination of both, feel free to mix it up.
 Our favorites have been All-Purpose, or a half & half with sprouted spelt for that extra dose of health benefits.

 Large Glass Bowl- I use a 4 quart glass mixing bowl.
 Plastic will also work, however make sure it is fully clean from any soap residue that may interfere with the fermentation.
 It is not recommended to use metal bowls.
 Metals can corrode over time with the acidic components.